-SUNY Fredonia Social Work Program Learning Contract
+SUNY Fredonia Social Work Program

-Student:
+Learning Contract

+itudent:

-Field Instructor:
+ield Instructor:

-Task Supervisor:

 Agency:

+aculty Liaison:

 Date:

 The SUNY Fredonia Field Practicum is "one experience spread over two semesters" and is consistent with our developmental curriculum plan which supports integrated generalist practice that builds in knowledge and skill level each semester.
 This Field Contract gives structure to the social work student's field education experience and yet is designed to be flexible.
 Students need to have problem solving (engagement, assessment, planning, intervention, monitoring, evaluating and termination) experiences with individuals, families, groups, organizations, and communities.
 Policy practice experience is also needed.